 - Zinc inhibits RNA polymerase activity of coronaviruses and thus blocks virus replication, as first discovered by world-leading SARS virologist Ralph Baric in 2010.

-- Ivermectin (an antiparasitic drug) has broad anti-viral and anti-inflammatory properties.
+- Ivermectin (an antiparasitic drug) has strong anti-viral and anti-inflammatory properties.

-- Quercetin supports the cellular absorption of zinc and has additional anti-viral properties, as first discovered during the SARS-1 epidemic in 2003.
+- Quercetin (a plant polyphenol) supports the cellular absorption of zinc and has additional anti-viral properties, as first discovered during the SARS-1 epidemic in 2003.

 - Bromhexine (a mucolytic cough medication) inhibits the expression of cellular TMPRSS2 protease and thus the entry of the virus into the cell, as first described in 2017.

-- Vitamins C and D support and improve the immune system response to infections.
+- Vitamin D3 supports and improves the immune system response to infections.

 - Aspirin may help prevent infection-related thrombosis and embolisms in patients at risk.